vinodjarare/DSA/Linked-List/readme.md

 - 4. Symbol tables: In computer science, a symbol table is a data structure used to associate values with keys.
 A linked list can be used to implement a symbol table by representing each key-value pair as a node in the list.

 Overall, linked lists are a versatile data structure that can be used in many different applications where dynamic data storage and modification are required.

+# Doubly Linked List

+A doubly linked list is a type of linked list where each node contains a reference to both the next node and the previous node in the sequence.
+This allows for efficient traversal of the list in both directions, compared to singly linked lists which only allow traversal in one direction.